haratzouvara/document_image_binarization/attention_Ushape/README.md

-There is also the ability to use the 'SAGAN' self-attention mechanism or not to use one.
+There is also the ability to use the SAGAN self-attention mechanism or not to use one.

 ### Reference: